 Most people and businesses unfortunately don’t utilize a multi-step form of authentication at all.

 The problem with this is that it is the least safe form of logging into a site.
-The reason that it is so easy for hackers to get in this way is often that people sometimes use the same passwords for all of their accounts, and without another form of security blocking the way, it makes it simple for the hacker to override the password.
+The reason that it is so easy for hackers to get in this way is that people often use the same passwords for all of their accounts, and without another form of security blocking the way, it makes it simple for the hacker to override the password.

 The good news is that many online sites are starting to get away from single-factor authentication, allowing their users an option to add more security to their accounts.
 But what’s the difference between 2FA vs MFA?